simo101/UberMendixIntegration/README.md

 #### Set up your project
 Once you have set up the constants you will need to configure the OAuth module in the running application.

 1) Login with the MxAdmin username and password.
-Running locally this is usually set to MxAdmin and 1.
+Running locally this is usually set to MxAdmin and 1.<br/>
-2) Click on Administration and MxReflection
+2) Click on Administration and MxReflection<br/>
 3) Click on the module OauthModule and click Toggle module sync.
 Then click on Uber Integration and toggle module sync.
-Then click Synchronize objects.
+Then click Synchronize objects.<br/>
-4) Click on Administration menu and Get or Create Auth Config
+4) Click on Administration menu and Get or Create Auth Config<br/>
-5) In the Resolve user section select the microflow `OauthModule.ResolveUserByEmail`.
+5) In the Resolve user section select the microflow `OauthModule.ResolveUserByEmail`.<br/>
 6) Then tick the Uber option and in the dialog box that appears enter `email`.
-Then click save.
+Then click save.<br/>

 You will now all be set up so that you can login via uber, search and book.